 In April 2010, Schultz announced that Starbucks has seen considerable progress in returning to profitability and growth.
-Net revenues increased 8.6% in the second quarter of 2010 compared to the same quarter in 2009.
+Net revenues increased by 8.6% in the second quarter of 2010 compared to the same quarter in 2009.
 Fast forward to 2019, its train of success is not showing signs of stopping.
-Starbucks has become a leading coffee chain in many countries (even in hard-to-penetrate markets such as China, where it has over 3600 stores and the world largest Starbucks store).
-What has contributed to Starbucks's sustained competitive advantage and success over the past few decades?
+Starbucks has become a leading coffee chain in many countries (even in hard-to-penetrate markets such as China, where it has over 3600 stores and the world's largest Starbucks store).
+What has contributed to Starbucks' sustained competitive advantage and success over the past few decades?

 A Connected Customer Experience

 Starbucks seeks to provide a connected customer experience to build and maintain a long term relationship.
 More than just offering fine coffee, the coffee giant provides the “Starbucks Experience” which makes customers feel at home, forming a strong emotional attachment.
 Starbucks stores are designed with great ambiance and accessibility in mind.
 Schultz believes that employees are the key to building a positive customer experience.
 A host of benefits such as health care, stock option plans, stock purchase plans, training and recognition has been implemented.

 Starbucks was ranked 7th in Fortune’s annual list of “100 Best Companies to Work For” in 2008.
 A decade later in 2018, it is still listed as one of the best places to work for (e.g. Job site indeed.com has placed Starbucks in its "50 Best Places to Work in 2018" list).